ATLAS Arts’ office in Portree is currently closed to the public. Our projects are continuing in different ways, with all our staff working remotely.

 ATLAS’ fixed gathering spaces are our office and public workshop space in Portree, and The CLIMAVORE Oyster Table on the tidal zone at Bayfield, Portree.

 ATLAS is an itinerant arts organisation that celebrates and explores the specificity of place within a local, national and international context.
-An organisation ‘without walls’, we are uniquely placed to help to deliver a contemporary arts programme in a dispersed remote rural setting.
-ATLAS will provide opportunities for artists to extend their practice through commissions, socially engaged projects, exhibitions, cultural exchanges, residencies, workshops, educational programmes and projects that strongly connect communities.
+An organisation ‘without walls’, we create support structures with artists and communities through process-based commissions, social and political actions, exhibitions, exchanges, residencies, workshops, educational programmes and projects that strongly connect to local knowledge.

-ATLAS focuses upon principles of collaboration, reciprocity, diversity and audience building, forging links between art and communities.
+ATLAS focuses on principles of collaboration, reciprocity and community building.
 Our work is made within the context of sustained relationships between organisations, artists, local residents, and stakeholders.

-We seek partners from a range of sectors including; community trusts, crofting, dance, environment, heritage, media, music and tourism to develop and deliver a distinctive practice that resonates with our remote rural island location.
-This approach is designed to nurture relationships with communities in Skye and beyond, both nationally and internationally.
+We work with a range of sectors including; community trusts, crofting, dance, environment, heritage, media, music and tourism to develop ways of working that resonate with our dispersed, coastal, island location.
+We also try to expand outward expectations about what it means to practice in a so-called rural setting.

-As a ‘fleet of foot,’ flexible organisation we can shrink and grow to answer the needs of each specific project or production.
-We will focus on fostering best practice within socially and contextually engaged art.
-By developing projects within our community and beyond, and working with internationally respected artists, we aim to create transformative experiences for our community and for the artists themselves.
+As a ‘fleet of foot,’ flexible organisation ATLAS can shrink and grow to answer the desires of each specific project or production.
+We focus on fostering ecological ethics in the arts, co-creating projects with our community and beyond.

-We are part of Creative Scotland’s portfolio of Regularly Funded Organisation.
+ATLAS is part of Creative Scotland’s portfolio of Regularly Funded Organisation (2018-21).
 We also receive funding from Highland and Islands Enterprise and rely on grants, donations and sponsors to help support our work.